mccurcio/mccurcio.github.io/_docs/list-data-science-resources.md

 ---

-## Introdcution - First Step?
+## Introduction - First Step?

 ### A. Why Learn Git!

-1. Git and what you put on your GitHub account **IS** your new business card.
+1. GitHub account **IS** your new business card.

-1. [GitHub.com](https://github.com/) is arguably the most common version control systems, so start there.
+1. [GitHub.com](https://github.com/) is the most common version control systems, so start there.

   - [GitHub](https://github.com)
   - [Gitlab](https://about.gitlab.com/)